KARNATISAITHARUN/documentation/using-ocular/common-queries/methods-analyze.md

-# Analyzing Methods
+# Investigating Methods

-This tutorial describes using ShiftLeft Ocular to analyze methods.
-It uses [HelloShiftLeft](../../introduction/helloshiftleft.md), a sample application, to illustrate the steps and results.
+This example explains using ShiftLeft Ocular to examine methods.
+It uses [HelloShiftLeft](../../introduction/helloshiftleft.md) to illustrate the steps and results.

-ShiftLeft Ocular analyzes your application using methods directly in the code, by helping you navigate to exposed methods.
-The analysis can be mixed with parameters, method annotations and types to perform more powerful queries on the CPG.
-As an example, it is possible to navigate to the specific function in the code that accepts data from a publicly exposed Web API endpoint.
-In modern applications, Java annotations are used to link a given endpoint URI to a function that handles user provided data through the endpoint URI (for example, in Spring Framework, @GetMapping, @PostMapping and @PathVariable are used).
+ShiftLeft Ocular examines your application using methods directly in the code, by helping you navigate to exposed methods.
+The analysis can be mixed with parameters, method annotations and types, to perform more powerful Code Property Graph (CPG) queries.
+For example, it is possible to navigate to the specific function in the code that accepts data from a publicly exposed Web API endpoint.
+In modern applications, Java annotations are used to link a given endpoint URI to a function that handles user provided data through the endpoint URI (for example, in the Spring Framework, @GetMapping, @PostMapping and @PathVariable are used).

 ## List HTTP Endpoint Handler Methods